Discover more from Tales of Bharat

 “Calling a spade a spade”

 Language acts as an accessibility fail-safe when designing inclusive interfaces.
-In a country where only 3% of the rural population speaks English
+In a country where only 3% of the rural population speaks English6, it is advisable to use simple and consistent language across the entire icon system.

 3: Evaluating the icon options